 - Language Diversity — Documentation is available in a common vernacular for the intended audience and different languages.

-- Time/attention Diversity — Documentation is inclusive of people that have differences in the time they can spend in documentation either reading or setting up/running commands.
-It is worthwile to consider people with childcare or other caring roles that may pull their attention from their screens at any given point, so keeping documentation in smaller, more consumable blocks is preferable.
+- Time/Attention Diversity — Documentation is inclusive of people that have differences in the time they can spend on the documentation either reading or setting up/running commands.
+It is worthwhile to consider people with childcare or other caring roles that may pull their attention from their screens at any given point, so keeping documentation in smaller, more consumable blocks is preferable.

 The usage and dissemination of health metrics may lead to privacy violations.
 Organizations may be exposed to risks.
 These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
 There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
 The usage of metrics must be examined for risk and potential data ethics problems.
 Please see CHAOSS Data Ethics document for additional guidance.